The Missing Cross to Purity

 so that they become Christ's;

-who destroys the devil and his works, that are out of truth.
+who destroys the devil and his works, which are out of truth.

 And these know the new life, which God is served in;

-and these know the new earth, wherein dwells righteousness;
+and these know the new earth, in which dwells righteousness;

-and these know the old earth, wherein dwell unrighteousness.
+and these know the old earth, in which dwell unrighteousness.

-And these can bring forth things new and old.
+And these can bring forth things old and new.

-For they that are led by the spirit of God, are the sons of God;
+For those who are led by the spirit of God, are the sons of God;

-and his works they do, the works of their father;
+and they do his works, the works of their father;

-as they that are led by the spirit of God, his works they do, the works of their father;
+just as those who are led by the spirit of God, do his works, the works of their father;

-and all they that quench the spirit of God, and vex the spirit of God,
+and all those who quench the spirit of God, and vex the spirit of God,

 and grieve the spirit of God, and hate the light of Christ,